 Before calculating the permeability constants, the flow regime must be determined.
-We found $\Delta P / (\Delta L u_s)$ to increase linearly with u_s for each lattice over the range of examined volume fractions, indicating that the flow is in the Forchheimer regime. $\Delta P/\Delta L$ were therefore fit with equation 2 to determine the permeability constants for each lattice structure, which are plotted in figure 10.
+We found $\Delta P/(\Delta L u_s)$ to increase linearly with u_s for each lattice over the range of examined volume fractions, indicating that the flow is in the Forchheimer regime. $\Delta P/\Delta L$ were therefore fit with equation 2 to determine the permeability constants for each lattice structure, which are plotted in figure 10.
 K_2 are four orders of magnitude larger than K_1 , with both constants decreasing as volume fraction increases.
 Figure 10 shows that at low volume fractions, the PM structure exhibits larger K_1 and K_2 than the GM structure.
-This switches at a critical volume fraction, which is $\gamma \sim 0.3$ for K_1 , and we observe the approach of this change at $\gamma = 0.4$ for K_2 .
-Therefore, the critical volume fraction responsible for the
+This changes at a volume fraction of $\gamma = 0.310$ for K_1 and we observe the approach of this change at $\gamma = 0.4$ for K_2 .
+Therefore, the volume fraction at which the pressure drop intersects for the GM and PM structures in figure 6(b) will be in the range of 0.310 - 0.4, irrespective of fluid velocity.